Class PoissonLikelihoodCostFunction

 Computes the likelihood metric for a segment [start, end) based on the Poisson negative log-likelihood.

-The metric is Sum_dimensions [ 2 * ( S - S * log(S) + S * log(n) ) ]
+The metric is Sum_dimensions [ 2 * ( S - S * log(S) + S * log(n) ) ], where S is the sum of counts and n is the length.

 public double ComputeLikelihoodMetric(int start, int end)